sakra/FindMathematica/MANUAL.md

 This function resolves `TestSuite[{ ... }]` expressions in the given MUnit test files (.mt or .wlt) into the list of underlying MUnit test files.
 The test file names are interpreted relative to the test suite file.
-By default the function returns the absolute paths of the parsed test files.
+By default, the function returns the absolute paths of the parsed test files.
 If the `RELATIVE` option is specified, results will be returned as a relative path to the given path.
 If a given test file does not contain a `TestSuite` expression, its path will be returned instead.